ak19qp/ICSME2023/README.md

 5. Run some firefox tasks or you may try to replicate some firefox bugs from bugzilla.

-6. Once the task has been done, stop Perf record by pressing Ctrl+C. Wait for it to gracefully exit, don't press they keys more than once.
+6. Once the task has been done, stop the Perf record by pressing Ctrl+C. Wait for it to gracefully exit, don't press the keys more than once.

 7. Important note only for the artifact evaluation: Remember to NOT run Perf for too long as it will generate lots of data which will take a long time to be processed by the script in this repo.
 For the purpose of review, we recommend running Perf for no more than 5 seconds.
 You must also ensure that firefox pid is correctly hooked with the command mentioned in step 4, otherwise it will record huge systemwide data.